Usable-Security-and-Privacy-Lab/lets-auth-documentation/version0.2/serviceAuthentication.md

 ## Client Request

-To authenticate to a web service, the client requests a session object from the web server and specifies if the user has selected registration by specifiying a `isRegistration` boolean:
+To authenticate to a web service, the client requests a session object from the web server and specifies if the user has selected registration by specifiying the `isRegistration` boolean:

 ### client -> web service